Skip to main content

 note

-The following topics explain how you can restore different types of backups using Portworx Backup web console:
+The following topics explains how you can restore different types of backups using Portworx Backup web console:

 This topic provides instructions for restoring or recovering object lock enabled backups that were deleted due to the deletion of their associated backup location.
 It explains how to recreate the backup location by specifying the object lock enabled bucket and other relevant cloud settings such as encryption key, region, and endpoint URL.
 Once the backup location is recreated, the recovered backups will appear in the Portworx Backup dashboard under the Activity Timeline.